French exotic cuisine with an international catering. This

 All these incidents do not prevent the head of the UN mission in Haiti, Edmond Mulet, to ensure that everything goes well.
 "The atmosphere is peaceful, tranquil, serene and violence in Haiti on the circumstances," he said at a press conference yesterday.However, in the street, this optimism is nonexistent.
 And suspicions of fraud are raising tensions on the eve of a vote where the regime of President René Préval feels threatened.
 They also fuel the skepticism of voters, many of whom summarize the electoral process in a single word: scam .......
 The remake of the scenario in Ivory Coast ....and yet there are still those who continue to speak of the recognition of the so called international community or the UN certification .. ..... if we add Afghanistan where the UN was in collusion with the ambassadors of USA and France and some EU diplomats we can see the same fraud and certification in Ivory Coast ..

-(rigged) vote.The first is the need to legitimize the military intervention in Afghanistan to the public opinion of NATO won by fatigue.
+The international community has two good reasons to vouch for an impeccable legality of the (rigged) vote.The first is the need to legitimize the military intervention in Afghanistan to the public opinion of NATO won by fatigue.
 The second also affects the legitimacy of its presence in Afghanistan, but with the Afghan opinion this time.
 "If the international community condones fraud Karzai warns Fahim Dashty, the editor of Kabul Weekly, while Afghans think:" What is the reason for his presence here, why do not we be fighting? '"Electoral fraud: Karzai against attack

 Afghan President Hamid Karzai at the Independent Election Commission in Kabul, April 1, 2010.REUTERS / Ahmad Masood RFI